-- 1.1 The Complaints and Representations Procedure for Children's Social Care Service reflects Solihull Council's (Solihull Council) statutory obligation to operate a Complaints and Representations Procedure and is in line with the Local Authority Social Services Act 1970, The Children Act 1989 Representations Procedure (England) Regulations 2006 (Statutory Instrument 2006 No. 1738), and the accompanying guidance 'Getting the Best from Complaints' DfES 2006. - 1.2 The Customer Relations Manager is part of the Children's and Adults Complaints Team which is part of the Business Intelligence and Improvement Division within the Resources Directorate and is responsible for managing the Children's Statutory Complaints and Representations Procedure. - 1.3 The information provided throughout this Procedure is in accordance with 'Getting the Best' from Complaints' 2006, which is available at:

-Children's social care: getting the best from complaints GOV.UK (www.gov.uk) - 1.4 This procedure sets out "a statutory procedure for a child or young person who is likely to want to make representations, including complaints about the actions, decisions or apparent failings of a local authority's children's social services provision; and to allow any other appropriate person to act on behalf of the child or young person concerned or make a complaint in their own right".
+- 1.1 The Complaints and Representations Procedure for Children's Social Care Service reflects Solihull Council's (SMBC) statutory obligation to operate a Complaints and Representations Procedure and is in line with the Local Authority Social Services Act 1970, The Children Act 1989 Representations Procedure (England) Regulations 2006 (Statutory Instrument 2006 No. 1738), and the accompanying guidance 'Getting the Best from Complaints' DfES 2006. - 1.2 The Customer Relations Manager is part of the Business and Quality Team and is responsible for managing the Statutory Complaints and Representations Procedure. - 1.3 The information provided throughout this Procedure is in accordance with 'Getting the Best' from Complaints' 2006, which is available at: www.education.gov.uk/publications/standard/publicationDetail/Page1/DFES-2055-2006 - 1.4 This procedure sets out "a statutory procedure for a child or young person who is likely to want to make representations, including complaints about the actions, decisions or apparent failings of a local authority's children's social services provision; and to allow any other appropriate person to act on behalf of the child or young person concerned or make a complaint in their own right".
 (Getting the Best from Complaints 2006 Section 2.1.2)